tgbugs/hyputils/README.md

-# hypush
+# hyputiles
-push hypothes.is annotations to other services
+python utilites for working with the hypothes.is api and websocket interface

 ## Dependencies
+beautifulsoup
 certifi
+pyontutils
+requests
+robobrowser
 websockets
-robobrowser
 zdesk

 ## Config files